B-Houssam/Projects/README.md

 ## Main Projects i made as a cross platform mobile developper

-* NEWS Project: News App in React-Native:
+* NEWS Project: News App in Flutter:
-  Using two simple api "New York Times APi and weather Apito make the top component" to make a modern looking app. you can choose from different categories and the scene will update with the scroll. we can see also some onboarding pages and a network issue screen.
+  Using two simple api "New York Times APi and weather Api to make the top component" to make a modern looking app. you can choose from different categories and the scene will update with the scroll. we can see also some onboarding pages and a network issue screen.